Longboard vs Skateboard is not a moot point to me.

-But this is not the case of a longboard.
-Yes, some longboards have kicktails but longboards come with some more different shapes like pintail, fishtail, twin, cut out, drop down, etc.
+But this is not the case with a longboard.
+Yes, some longboards have kicktails but longboards come with some more different shapes like pintail, fishtail, twin, cut out, drop-down, etc.

 The length and width of the longboards are bigger than the skateboards as the name suggests.

-You will also find some smaller version of longboards.
+You will also find some smaller versions of longboards.

 But ideally, the length of the longboard deck varies from 22” up to 55” whereas the average length of the skateboard is 30”.

 The width of the longboard can go up to 9” from 7”, but the average width of the skateboard is 7”.

 The different sizes help the longboards to cater to different styles of riding whereas the main motto of the skateboard is to cater to different tricks hence they don’t have a lot of variation in sizes and they are shorter in size.